Stratio/Decision/doc/src/site/sphinx/how-to-start.rst

 **3 Stream Action Language (SAL)**

-* Listen to a stream (kafka), save the stream to Cassandra or mongoDB (auto-creation of tables), index the stream to ElasticSearch or Solr… here you should find useful operations ready to use.
+* Listen to a stream (kafka), save the stream to Cassandra or MongoDB (auto-creation of tables), index the stream to ElasticSearch or Solr… here you should find useful operations ready to use.

 * Start & Stop each action on-demand

 **4 Built-in functions**

 * Auditing all the requests in the decision engine (Cassandra or MongoDB)
 * Statistics (requests per operation, requests per stream…)
-* Failover system (recovering windows, streams and queries from Cassandra or MongoDB)
+* Failover system (recovering windows, streams and queries from Zookeeper)

 Decision Cep Engine: API